saphir-travel/documentation/content/developer/howtos/website_themes/building_blocks.rst

    * - data-snippet
      - ...

-The system will automatically add the `data-name` and `data-snippets` attributes during the drag & drop, based on the template's name.
+The system will automatically add the `data-name` and `data-snippets` attributes during the drag and drop, based on the template's name.

 .. warning::